 “Population health researchers pay attention to health inequities, and when we see those gaps are increasing, we ask why and how we can prevent any greater divergence in the population,” Ailshire said.

 Study authors include Ailshire and Stephen E. Frochen of USC, Connor Sheehan of Arizona State University and Katrina M. Walsemann of University of South Carolina.
-The work was supported by two grants from National Institute on Aging (T32AG000037 and R00AG039528).
+Two grants from National Institute on Aging (T32AG000037 and R00AG039528) supported the work.

 Tips for better sleep